arm-developer-tools/windowsperf/wperf/README.md

 usage: wperf [options]

     Options:
     list                  List supported events and metrics.
     test                  Configuration information about driver and application confituration. stat                  Count events.If - e is not specified, then count default events. sample                Sample events.
 If -e is not specified, cycle counter will be the default sample source -e e1, e2...
 Specify events to count.Event eN could be a symbolic name or in raw number.
                           Symbolic name should be what's listed by 'perf list', raw number should be rXXXX, XXXX is hex value of the number without '0x' prefix. when doing sampling, support -e e1:sample_freq1,e2:sample_freq2...
     -m m1, m2...
 Specify metrics to count. 'imix', 'icache', 'dcache', 'itlb', 'dtlb' supported.
     -d N                  Specify counting duration(in s).The accuracy is 0.1s.
     sleep N               Like -d, for compatibility with Linux perf.
     -i N                  Specify counting interval(in s).To be used with -t.
     -t                    Enable timeline mode.It specifies -i 60 -d 1 implicitly.
                           Means counting 1 second after every 60 second, and the result is in.csv file in the same folder where wperf is invoked.
                           You can use -i and -d to change counting duration and interval.
     -image_name           Specify the image name you want to sample.
     -pe_file              Specify the PE file.
     -pdb_file             Specify the PDB file.
+    -sample-display-long  Display decorated symbol names.
+    -sample-display-row   Set how many samples you want to see in the summary (50 by default).
     -C config_file        Provide customized config file which describes metrics etc.
     -c core_idx           Profile on the specified core.
 Skip -c to count on all cores.
     -c cpu_list           Profile on the specified cores, 'cpu_list' is comma separated list e.g. '-c 0,1,2,3'.
     -dmc dmc_idx          Profile on the specified DDR controller.
 Skip -dmc to count on all DMCs.
     -k                    Count kernel model as well (disabled by default).
     -h                    Show tool help.
     --output              Enable JSON output to file.
     -q                    Quiet mode, no output is produced.
     -json                 Define output type as JSON.
     -l                    Alias of 'list'.
     -verbose              Enable verbose output.
     -v                    Alias of '-verbose'.
     -version              Show tool version.
 ```

 # WindowsPerf auxiliary command line options